luvcodes/PythonAndAI/Supervised Machine Learning Regression and Classification/week1/3.Practice Quiz Supervised vs unsupervised learning/Practice quiz Supervised vs unsupervised learning.md

 The answer is A and C

-2.
-第 2 个问题
-Which of these is a type of unsupervised learning?
+2. Which of these is a type of unsupervised learning?

 A.Regression